MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 ## What are the Python web azd templates?

-There are many azd templates available on the [awesome azd GitHub repository](https://github.com/azure/awesome-azd), but this collection of Python web Azure Developer CLI is unique insomuch that they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.
+There are many azd templates available on the [Awesome AZD Templates gallery](https://azure.github.io/awesome-azd/), but this collection of Python web Azure Developer CLI is unique insomuch that they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.

 When you run an Python web azd template, you'll: